vishalsharma325/Eduspace/README.md

 EduSpace

 Overview:
 This project aims to develop a Peer-to-Peer (P2P) network that enables users to communicate, share files, or perform distributed computing tasks without relying on a centralized server.
-The P2P architecture ensures decentralization, scalability, and efficiency in data transmission and resource sharing.
+The P2P architecture ensures decentralization, scalability, and efficiency in data transmission and resource sharing

 Features:
 Decentralized Network: Direct peer-to-peer connections without a central authority.